 We’ve all had that sinking feeling when getting stuck into a new game that we’re really enjoying when we realize it’s going to be difficult to make much progress without spending money on in-app purchases.
-Similarly, there are many apps where the sheer profusion of ads gets in the way of the game, to the point that we can’t be bothered to play anymore.
-The Google Play Store is crammed to the rafters with hundreds of thousands of games but many of them have bothersome ads or in-app purchases, or perhaps both!
+Similarly, there are many android games where the sheer profusion of ads gets in the way of the game.
+The Google Play Store is crammed to the rafters with hundreds of thousands of free mobile games but many of them have bothersome ads or IAP, or perhaps both!

-Because of this, we made it our mission to find some decent games that are completely free to both download and play, with NO in-app purchases and NO annoying ads.
-We’ve done our homework and below you’ll find our pick of the top free Android games without any in-app purchases or ads.
+Because of this, we made it our mission to find some decent android games without ads that are completely free to both download and play.
+We’ve done our homework and below you’ll find our pick of the top free games without any ads and no in-app purchases.

 The controls are extremely easy to pick up and the old school retro graphics seem to fit the game.
 Even if you’ve never seen Stranger Things this game is a lot of fun to play.